Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting

 \subsection{Traffic Forecasting}

-Traffic forecasting has been a widely studied research topic due to its significance both as a complex spatio-temporal modeling problem and as a practical application in transportation systems~\citep{vlahogianni2014short}.
-Most modern approaches are based on deep learning, where the neural network models are designed to cope with the dependencies in both spatial and temporal dimensions~\citep{jiang2022graph}.
-The Diffusion Convolutional Recurrent Neural Network (DCRNN) is a pioneering work that learns the spatial relations through a diffusion convolution over the graph structure of the transportation network and captures the temporal correlations using a Recurrent Neural Network (RNN)~\citep{li2018dcrnn}.
-To improve the efficiency of temporal modeling, the Spatio-Temporal Graph Convolutional Networks (STGCN) applies a convolution over the time dimension, thus avoiding the sequential nature of RNNs~\citep{yu2018STGCN}.
+Traffic forecasting has been a widely studied research topic due to its significance both as a complex spatio-temporal modeling problem and as a practical application in transportation systems \citep{vlahogianni2014short}.
+Most modern approaches are based on machine learning, where the models are designed to cope with the dependencies in both spatial and temporal dimensions \citep{liu2019tailored, jiang2022graph}.
+The Diffusion Convolutional Recurrent Neural Network (DCRNN) is a pioneering work that learns the spatial relations through a diffusion convolution over the graph structure of the transportation network and captures the temporal correlations using a Recurrent Neural Network (RNN) \citep{li2018dcrnn}.
+To improve the efficiency of temporal modeling, the Spatio-Temporal Graph Convolutional Networks (STGCN) applies a convolution over the time dimension, thus avoiding the sequential nature of RNNs \citep{yu2018STGCN}.

-In fact, traffic conditions at different locations are often intertwined, and data correlations often go beyond geographical distances~\citep{kwak2021traffic}.
-Therefore, many follow-up works have focused on adaptively learning relations from data, e.g., by incorporating various attributes~\citep{xiao2026heuristic} or by spatio-temporal attention~\citep{liu2025multilayer}.
-The Graph WaveNet (GWNet)~\citep{wu2019graph} proposes enhancing the pre-defined graph with an adaptive graph, which is constructed by the pairwise product of learnable node embeddings.
-The Attention-based Spatial-Temporal Graph Convolutional Networks (ASTGCN)~\citep{guo2019attention} further introduces a more dynamic attention mechanism~\citep{vaswani2017attention} for spatial and temporal dimensions, which effectively assigns weights to the spatial or temporal neighbors according to the learned correlation patterns.
-Similarly, the Graph Multi-Attention Network (GMAN)~\citep{zheng2020gman} employs an encoder-decoder structure with an attention mechanism on both spatial and temporal dimensions.
+In fact, traffic conditions at different locations are often intertwined, and data correlations often go beyond geographical distances \citep{kwak2021traffic, li2021multistep}.
+Therefore, many follow-up works have focused on adaptively learning relations from data.
+The Graph WaveNet (GWNet) \citep{wu2019graph} proposes enhancing the pre-defined graph with an adaptive graph, which is constructed by the pairwise product of learnable node embeddings.
+Other practices include by incorporating various attributes \citep{xiao2026heuristic} and building dynamic graph convolution \citep{zhang2026adaptive}.
+Specifically, attention mechanism is an effective approach for modeling complex spatio-temporal correlations, and have been applied in various approaches~\cite{do2019effective, liu2025multilayer}.
+The Attention-based Spatial-Temporal Graph Convolutional Networks (ASTGCN) \citep{guo2019attention} further introduces a more dynamic attention mechanism \citep{vaswani2017attention} for spatial and temporal dimensions, which effectively assigns weights to the spatial or temporal neighbors according to the learned correlation patterns.
+Similarly, the Graph Multi-Attention Network (GMAN) \citep{zheng2020gman} employs an encoder-decoder structure with an attention mechanism on both spatial and temporal dimensions.
 In addition, the encoder messages are enhanced by a transform attention between past and future time steps, allowing the model to alleviate error propagation.